Greece Travel – Philosophy For KIDS

 “Strong ideas discuss ideas, average minds discuss events, weak minds discuss people.”
 (I’ve often seen this incorrectly attributed to Eleanor Roosevelt.)

 Your tween will love this one because of the sarcastic flair.
-(My tween isn’t the only one who loves sarcasm, right?)
+(My teen isn’t the only one who loves sarcasm, right?)
 When Socrates was being accused of corrupting youth with his teaching, he addressed the court..
 “I do not know what effect my accusers have had upon you gentlemen, but for my own part, I was carried away by them; their arguments were so convincing.
 On the other hand, scarcely a word of what they said was true.”

 Plato was Socrates’ student and a prolific writer.
 All we know about Socrates is from Plato’s writing.